tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 export GTK_IM_MODULE=fcitx
 export QT_IM_MODULE=fcitx
 export XMODIFIERS=@im=fcitx
-fcitx -dr &
+fcitx5 -dr &
 ```

 Note that the
 [xinitrc](https://wiki.archlinux.org/title/Xinit#xinitrc)
-file may be located anywhere on your computer depending on how you set up your
+file may be located anywhere on your computer, depending on how you set up your
 [dotfiles](https://wiki.archlinux.org/title/Dotfiles).
 If you have an
 [xprofile](https://wiki.archlinux.org/title/Xprofile) file,
 and you source it on start up,
 it is also possible to put the commands there.
-It doesn't really matter which file you put the commands to as long as it is sourced on start up.
+It doesn't really matter which file you put the commands in as long as it is sourced on startup.

-If you previously used `localectl`, `setxkbmap` or X configuration files for
+If you previously used `localectl`, `setxkbmap`, or X configuration files for
 [setting a keyboard layout](https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Setting_keyboard_layout),
 edit or remove those settings because key bindings set via Xorg will interfere with Fcitx.
 You need to disable the key bindings you plan to use in Fcitx.